AlexsLemonade/scpca-nf/external-instructions.md

 You can turn on cell type annotation by taking the following steps:

 1. Select appropriate reference dataset(s) to use with each method of interest
-2. Prepare a `celltype_project_metafile` to provide reference dataset information to the workflow.
+2. Prepare a `celltype_project_metafile` to provide reference dataset information for each of `SingleR` and `CellAssign` to the workflow.
    You will need to provide the path/uri to this file as a workflow parameter, which you can specify either on the command line or define in your configuration file.
 3. Run the workflow with the `--perform_celltyping` flag.